top of page

 Children: Yes papa!

-H: Thousand apologies - plans for the day !?
-Your Lord-ship and Moore - our betters in the spheres of literature and investiture - I have pre-arranged a treat for you (curls toes)
+H: Thousand apologies - now, your Lord-ship and Mr. Moore - our betters in the spheres of literature and investiture - I have pre-arranged a treat for you (curls toes)

 B: Brougham!
 That despiser of domestic ties, the companion of gamblers and demireps - a violator of his word - that aspiring coxcomb?!